hidny/CuboidSimplePhaseNetSearch/README.md

 This formula gets us the number of ways to have a 'simple phase nets' with dimensions 1x1xn:

-(note that this only counts the number of fixed solutions)

 F(n) = 16 * (1 0 0 0 0 0 0) M^(n-1) (1)